 Well Planned: Half the Job Done

 Walk through your apartment and consider which things can be packed first.
-Cellar and attic can certainly go first and most probably there are a lot of things that can be thrown or given away.
+Cellar and attic can certainly go first and most probably there are a lot of things that can be disposed of.
 Make sure to plan enough time so that you won’t need to rush when the movers are already on the way to your apartment.
 Calculate a half to one day for every room.
 That always depends on how many things are stored in your drawers.
 It also makes sense to put things from the same closet into the same box.
 That way, you won’t need to go from one room to the other when unpacking the boxes.

 Clothes boxes or garbage bags can be used for clothes.
 You can use pillows and blankets as fillers in the transporter after putting them in garbage bags.
 But make sure that they aren’t accidentally thrown away.
 And remember the mattress covers.

 Now get the boxes for your books.
 It’s best to place books upright and back to back.
 Fill the boxes with filling material before they get too heavy.
 Records and CDs should also be placed upright.
 And don’t transport important documents in the moving boxes, bring them to the new apartment yourself.

 You can get special boxes for lamps.
 That way they will certainly arrive in one piece at the new apartment.
 Again, make sure to use enough filling material.

 Kitchen and Dining Room

 Be cautious if you don’t want to destroy everything.
 Pad the bottom of the boxes before putting your dishes inside.
 Put plates upright at the bottom.
 The rest goes on top.
 Make sure to fill everything with paper so that nothing moves when you shake the box.
 For glasses, wine glasses and bottles, there are special boxes so that everything is safe.
 You can also get them in our shop.
 Make sure to label fragile things noticeably.
 Wrap cutlery in a towel and put it in an extra box.
 That way, everything stays put.